Religion in Syria: Yazidis

 During the fifteenth and sixteenth centuries, the Yazidis, whose religion dates back to pre-Islamic times, migrated from southern Turkey and settled in their present mountainous stronghold – Jabal Sinjar in northeastern Syria and Iraq.
 Although some are scattered in Iran, Turkey, and the Caucasus, Iraq is the center of their religious life, the home of their amir, and the site (north of Mosul) of the tomb of their most revered saint, Shaykh Adi.

 In 1964, there were about 10,000 Yazidis in Syria, primarily in the Jazirah and northwest of Aleppo; population data were not available in 1987.
 Once seminomadic, most Yazidis now are settled; they have no great chiefs and, although generally Kurdish-speaking or Arabic speaking, gradually are being assimilated into the surrounding Arab population.

 Yazidis generally refuse to discuss their faith which, in any case, is known fully to only a few among them.
 The Yazidi religion has elements of Mesopotamian religions.
+Currently, there are about 25,000 Yazidis in Syria.

 Folk spiritual beliefs

 In addition to the beliefs taught by the organized religions, many people believe strongly in powers of good and evil and in the efficacy of local saints.
-The former beliefs are especially marked among the bedouin, who use amulets, charms, and incantations as protective devices against the evil power of jinns (spirits) and the evil eye.
-Belief in saints is widespread among non-beduin populations.
+The former beliefs are especially marked among the Arab Bedouin, who use amulets, charms, and incantations as protective devices against the evil power of jinns (spirits) and the evil eye.
+Belief in saints is widespread among non-Bedouin populations.
 Most villages contain a saint's shrine, often the grave of a local person considered to have led a particularly exemplary life.
 Believers, especially women, visit these shrines to pray for help, good fortune, and protection.
 Although the identification of the individual with their religious community is strong, belief in saints is not limited to one religious group.
 Persons routinely revere saints who were members of other religious communities and, in many cases, members of various faiths pray at the same shrine.

 Unorthodox religious beliefs of this kind are probably more common among women than men.
 Because they are excluded by the social separation of the sexes from much of the formal religious life of the community, women attempt to meet their own spiritual needs through informal and unorthodox religious beliefs and practices, which are passed on from generation to generation.